High-dimensional variable clustering based on maxima of a weakly dependent random process: A model for variable clustering

 For any partition $O = \{O_g\}_{1 \leq g \leq G}$, we write $a \overset{O}{\sim} b$ where $a,b \in \{1,\dots,d\}$ if there exists $g \in \{1,\dots,G\}$ such that $a,b \in O_g$.

 \begin{definition} For any two partitions $O, S$ of $\{1,\dots,d\}$, we define $O \cap S$ as the partition induced by the equivalence relation $a \overset{O \cap S}{\sim} b$ if and only if $a \overset{O}{\sim} b$ and $a \overset{S}{\sim} b$. \end{definition} Checking that $a \overset{O \cap S}{\sim} b$ is an equivalence relation is straightforward.
 With this definition, we have the following interesting properties that lead to the desired result, the identifiability of AI-block models. \begin{theorem} Let $(\normalfont{\textbf{Z}_t}, t \in \mathbb{Z})$ be a stationary random process.
-The following properties hold: \begin{enumerate}[label=(\roman*)] \item Consider $O \leq S$.
-Then $\normalfont{\textbf{Z}} \sim S$ implies $\normalfont{\textbf{Z}} \sim O$, \item $O \leq O\cap S$ and $S \leq O \cap S$, \item $\normalfont{\textbf{Z}} \sim O$ and $\normalfont{\textbf{Z}} \sim S$ is equivalent to $\normalfont{\textbf{Z}} \sim O \cap S$, \item The set $\mathcal{L}(\normalfont{\textbf{Z}})$ has a unique maximum $\bar{O}(\normalfont{\textbf{Z}})$, with respect to the partition partial order $\leq$ in \eqref{eq:partial_order_partition}. \end{enumerate} \end{theorem}
+The following properties hold: \begin{enumerate}[label=\bf(\roman*)] \item Consider $O \leq S$.
+Then $\mathcal{L}((\normalfont{\textbf{Z}}_t, t \in \mathbb{Z})) \sim S$ implies $\mathcal{L}((\normalfont{\textbf{Z}}_t, t \in \mathbb{Z})) \sim O$, \item $O \leq O\cap S$ and $S \leq O \cap S$, \item $\mathcal{L}((\normalfont{\textbf{Z}}_t, t \in \mathbb{Z}))\sim O$ and $\mathcal{L}((\normalfont{\textbf{Z}}_t, t \in \mathbb{Z})) \sim S$ is equivalent to $\mathcal{L}((\normalfont{\textbf{Z}}_t, t \in \mathbb{Z})) \sim O \cap S$, \item The set $\mathcal{O}((\textbf{Z}_t, t \in \mathbb{Z}))$ has a unique maximum $\bar{O}$, with respect to the partition partial order $\leq$ in \eqref{eq:partial_order_partition}. \end{enumerate} \end{theorem}

-The proof demonstrates that for any partition such that $\textbf{Z}$ follows an AI-block model, there exists a maximal partition, denoted by $\bar{O}(\textbf{Z})$, and its structure is intrinsic of the definition of the extreme value random vector $\textbf{X}$.
-This partition, which represents the thinnest partition where $\textbf{Z}$ asymptotically independent per block, matches our expectations for a reasonable clustering target in these models.
-With a slight abuse of notation, we will refer to $\bar{O}(\textbf{Z})$ as $\bar{O}$ throughout the rest of this paper.
+The proof demonstrates that, for any partition such that $\mathcal{L}((\textbf{Z}_t, t \in \mathbb{Z}))$ follows an AI-block model, there exists a maximal partition, denoted by $\bar{O}$, and its structure is intrinsic to the definition of the extreme random vector $\textbf{X}$.
+This partition, which represents the thinnest partition where $\mathcal{L}((\textbf{Z}_t, t \in \mathbb{Z}))$ is asymptotically independent per block, matches our expectations for a reasonable clustering target in these models.
+Also, a careful reading of the proof shows that this statement can also hold for the setting of mutually independent random vectors.